 Q: How are teams formed?

-A: The goal of LHYSA is to build up individual players, not teams.
-Thus, teams are formed with the intention of creating competitive balance.
+A: The goal of Panther Soccer Academy is to build up individual players, not teams.
+Thus, teams are formed beginning in U10 with the intention of creating competitive balance.

 Q: Can I stay with my team/coach from last season?

-A: While it is possible to have many of the same team members or coaches from season to season, it is not our policy to intentionally keep groups together.
-We believe that it is beneficial for players to experience different coaching approaches.
-Our coaches are trained and given the Panther Soccer Academy curriculum to ensure that all training is consistent.
+A: We believe that it is beneficial for players to experience different coaching approaches.
+Our coaches are trained and given the Panther Soccer Academy curriculum to help ensure that all training is consistent.